 Corporate Responsibility at Bacardi

-This commitment has been a part of our company since our founder, Don Facundo Bacardí Massó, started using surplus amounts of molasses in Cuba in 1862 to craft his rum and repurposed old whisky barrels to age his rum.
-Our founder was also a committed corporate citizen, taking care of his community when he led relief efforts after a devastating earthquake struck Santiago de Cuba in 1852.
-In addition, in the early 1930s in Mexico, the Company pioneered programs creating awareness against excessive consumption with the wording “Desea vender, pero no quiere el dinero que debe comprar pan” (“Bacardi wants to sell, but it does not want the money you should use to buy bread”).
-During the 1970s, creation of the “Bacardi mixes with everything.
-Not driving.” advertisement was widely acclaimed for its campaign against drunk driving.
+Our founder, Don Facundo Bacardí Massó was Good Spirited when he repurposed old whisky barrels to age his rum.
+He also took the lead in relief efforts after a devastating earthquake struck Santiago de Cuba in 1852.
+Over the years, other examples of our company’s Good Spirited efforts include creating awareness against excessive consumption with the wording “Desea vender, pero no quiere el dinero que debe comprar pan” (“Bacardi wants to sell, but it does not want the money you should use to buy bread”) in the early 1930s in Mexico, and developing the advertising campaign “Bacardi mixes with everything.
+Not driving,” in the 1970’s.

-Our corporate values of Trust, Passion, Caring, and Excellence guide our approach to Corporate Responsibility.
-Our aim is to deliver Corporate Responsibility programs that make a difference and are responsive to stakeholder expectations.
+Our aim is to deliver Corporate Responsibility programs that are Good Spirited, make a difference, and are responsive to stakeholder expectations.
+These new global goals will progress to support future corporate and commercial strategies.

-By living our values every day, we also commit ourselves to contributing to a more sustainable future for all our stakeholders.
+By living our cultural values of fearless, with a founder’s mentalityand treating others like familyevery day, we commit ourselves to contributing to a more sustainable future for all our stakeholders.
 By caring deeply and passionately about our business and the world around us, we excel in creating brands consumers can trust.

 Our Core Pillars

-Through stakeholder research and a materiality assessment, both of which were recently completed, we have identified priority areas which have been grouped under five pillars.
-These broad themes are where our business impacts society and where we are focusing our Corporate Responsibility efforts.
-These are:
+Through stakeholder research and a materiality assessment, we have identified priority areas which have been grouped under five pillars.
+These broad themes are where our business impacts society and where we are focusing our Good Spirited Corporate Responsibility efforts.

 - Marketplace (Responsible Marketing & Promotion and Alcohol Responsibility)